cemc/cscircles-wp-content/README.md

 and follow the (unfortunately long) installation instructions therein.

-After installation, go to
-  Settings -> CS Circles
-and reference the locations of the safeexec binary and the jail directory.
+After installation, go to the admin pages/dashboard and select the "CS Circles" menu item at the bottom.
+Enter the locations of the safeexec binary & jail directory.

 Note: in its current form, installing safeexec requires super-user (admin) permissions, in order to keep user code on separate accounts, which is